A Complete Guide to Commissioning

 In this guide, we cover the following topics:

 What is Commissioning?
 Commissioning Defined.

-In practice, commissioning is a collaborative, quality-driven, systematic process that focuses on verifying and documenting that a building and all of its commissioned systems are planned, installed, inspected, tested, operated and managed as designed.
+Commissioning is a collaborative, quality-driven, systematic process that focuses on verifying and documenting that a building and all of its systems are planned, installed, inspected, tested, operated and managed as designed.
 Some of the main building systems involved in commissioning include:

 - Mechanical systems such as HVAC, ductwork and ventilation systems

 - Electrical systems such as power distribution and lighting controls

 - Communication and alarm systems

 - The building “envelope” such as the walls, roof, windows/curtainwall, doors, etc.